5r1kanth/GDPFall24-Group05/README.md

     * **Admin Roles:** Oversight and management of users, content, and platform settings.

       **Instructor Role:**
-       * **Permissions:** Create and manage courses, view analytics, grade assignments, and interact with students.
+      * **Permissions:**
+        * Create and Manage Courses: Develop and upload materials.
+Organize lessons into modules or chapters.
+Create quizzes, assignments, and exams.
+        * View Analytics: Track student progress.
+Analyze performance metrics for improvement.
+        * Interact with Students: Grade assignments, provide feedback, respond to queries.
+Moderate discussions and live sessions.
+        * Manage Settings: Adjust deadlines, visibility, and control enrollment.
       * **User Interface Elements:** Dashboards for course management, analytics, grading, and messaging.
       * **Design Tips:** For managing courses and students, make sure the user interface is clear and easy to use, with dashboards customised to various roles.

       **Student Role:**
       * **Permissions:**